omarr-gamal/Duck-Duck-Oh-Backend/README.md

 ## License

-This project is licensed under the MIT License and is not affiliated with DuckDuckGo.
+This project is licensed under the MIT License.